 Vocabulary Learning in a Second Language

 Concentrating on vocabulary learning to the exclusion of all else is a common mistake that many language learners make.
 That is not surprising as I have seen so much emphasis made in language learning books and courses, about the importance of vocabulary.
 There is no doubt about the importance of vocabulary.
-However I feel that its importance has been and is being overemphasised to the detriment of the development language proficiency in the learner.
+However, I feel that its importance has been and is being overemphasised to the detriment of the development of language proficiency in the learner.
 Alongside this comment, I also want to offer the observation made by many by language learners that they feel frustrated and are disappointed in their seeming lack of skill in remembering the vocabulary they learn.

 Just imagine, if all you knew in a new language was vocabulary, how far would you get in communicating anything beyond your immediate physical needs … I would suggest not very far.
 So clearly we need more than vocabulary.

 What we need is the scaffolding in which we can locate vocabulary.
 And here lies one of the main reasons why learners easily forget vocabulary – they don’t locate it in the scaffolding, they are not quite sure where to put it and how to use it – they just set out to learn it by translation hoping by some miracle their brain will be able to put it in a place where it can be used.
 Here is some interesting research on how infants learn vocabulary in this way.

 If the scaffolding is shaky or the understanding of where the word sits is not carefully defined by the learner then forgetting is the only sensible thing the mind can do, because it makes no sense of the new word beyond its connection to the first language.
 That link is a very weak one and is not the link we call upon when we attempt to use it in our natural speech.